comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 that simulates a realistic decentralized environment based on the Solid ecosystem.
 Concretely, the benchmark generates a configurable number of data vaults with configurable sizes containing social networking data, where a variety of fragmentation strategies are used to organize files in vaults.
+By default, it generates 158.233 RDF files over 1.531 data vaults with a total of 3.556.159 triples across all files.
 Furthermore, it provides SPARQL query templates that simulate a realistic workload for a social networking application.
 The underlying dataset and query templates are derived from the [Social Network Benchmark (SNB)](cite:cites ldbc_snb_interactive).